markvrma/discord-bot-sample/README.md

   - I **solved a timeout API error** in `insult.js` which uses `./botFunctions/insult.js`

 - In botFunctions
-  - created and modified modules which were then used for bot commands
+  - created and modified the files which were then used for bot commands

 ### This was part of a Open Source Competition where I made contributions to multiple projects and secured second place
 ### https://www.linkedin.com/posts/aasf-iiitmg_github-opensource-gsoc-activity-6861640955703934976-VX43